GilHope/k8s_notes/5_pod_design/4_cron_job.md

 '0 * * * *': would run the job every hour on the hour.

 '30 4 * * *': would run the job at 4:30 AM every day.

+## Useful Fields

+- __'schedule':__ A __required field__ that specifies when the job should start in Cron format, such as "* * * * *" (representing minute, hour, day of the month, month, day of the week).

+- __'startingDeadlineSeconds':__ An optional field that sets a deadline for starting the job if it misses its scheduled time for any reason.
+If the job misses its scheduled time by more than this period, it is not started.

+- __'concurrencyPolicy':__ Defines how to treat concurrent executions of a job.
+Options include 'Allow' (default), 'Forbid' (prevents concurrent runs), and 'Replace' (cancelling current jobs and replacing with new).

+- __'suspend':__ An optional boolean field that allows you to control whether subsequent executions are suspended.
+This dones not apply o already started executions.

+- __'successfulJobsHistoryLimit' and 'failedJobsHistoryLimit':__ Specifies the number of successful and failed finished jobs to retain, respectively.
+This helps in keeping a history of completed and failed jobs for review while controlling the amount of stored job data.

+- __'jobTemplate':__ This is where you define the job specification just like you would for a standalone job.
+It includes the template for creating pods, along with any relevant settings like 'backoffLimit', 'completions', and 'parallelism'.